remotivelabs/remotivelabs-android-emulator/cuttlefish/README.md

 When can then grant the permission in the init script.

 Build the trout with `dist` so that it generates the image and host tools in the out/dist folder.
-Copy image and host tools tarbal to this folder and build the docker image.
-You may need to rename the image file to match `aosp_trout_x86_64-img.zip` or supply it as a build argument.
+Copy image and host tools tarbal into either a `amd64/` or `arm64/` folder depending on your platform and build the docker image.

 ## Run